ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : `Disabled`

 A Transport Services API can request a protocol that supports sending keep alive packets {{keep-alive}}.
-If this property is Numeric, it specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+If this property is Numeric, it specifies the maximum length of time an idle Connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this property will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for connection-less transports is provided in {{!RFC8085}}.
-A value greater than the connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.
+A value greater than the Connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}